-(9) Members shall disclose waste, fraud, abuse, and corruption to appropriate Authorities.
+(9) Members shall disclose waste, fraud, abuse, and corruption to appropriate authorities.

-(10) Members shall endeavor to avoid any actions creating the appearance that
+(10) Members shall endeavor to avoid any actions creating the appearance that they are violating the law or the ethical standards listed herein.

 (11) Members shall disclose any real or apparent financial or personal conflicts.
-If there is a conflict members shall not be involved in a decision related there is a real conflict or the appearance of one, the member shall not take part in any decision related to the conflict.
+If there is a real conflict or the appearance of one, the member shall not take part in any decision related to the conflict.

-Section 110.
+Section 112.
 Complimentary Items